r1cc4r2o/ShadowMe/README.md

 It would be possiple to run the pipeline on both:

-+ To run `ShadowMe` on a 2D video, execute the following command.
++ on a 2D single RGB video

-+ To run real-time `ShadowMe` on your camera, execute the following command.
++ on real-time 2D single RGB camera

 ## Contributing